StormWindStudios/LinuxNotes/README.md

 # CompTIA Linux+ Notes
 ## Installation Notes
+### Installation Process
+* RHEL, CentOS, and Fedora all use the Anaconda installer.
+Therefore, the installation process is very similar between them.
+[Here](https://www.tecmint.com/installation-of-rhel-8/) is a description of it.
+The Anaconda installer will create an anaconda-ks.cfg file in the **/root** directory.
+You can use modify and use this for unattended installations in the future!
+* Ubuntu server uses a different installer, vyt you'll be making many of the same configurations.
+You can read more about it [here](https://ubuntu.com/server/docs/install/step-by-step).
+* OpenSUSE uses a installation tool called YaST ("Yet Another Setup Tool").
+Again, it looks different, but performs many of the same functions.
+Documentation [here](https://doc.opensuse.org/documentation/leap/startup/html/book-opensuse-startup/art-opensuse-installquick.html).

 ### Partitioning and Filesystem
 * Partitions divide disks into one or more segments
 * Partitioning information can be tracked with MBR or GPT